tcfraser/tcfraser.github.io/_posts/2016-01-19-quantum-beam-physics-and-residue-theory.md

 ---
 layout: post
-title: Quantum Beam Physics & Residue Theory
+title: Beam Physics and Residue Theory
 ---

 Given a very long beam of neutrons or any other particle undergoing 1d motion with average momentum $mv_0$, how can we measure the fraction of the beam that is moving backward?
 This might seem counter-intuitive but in Quantum Mechanics, position and momentum can only be resolved as distributions.
 Non-relativistically, there will always be a fraction (likely small) of particles moving backward.